An Introduction to Diagnosis and Treatment of Pelvic Floor Dysfunction

 Course Description

-95% of lower back pain patients have an associated pelvic floor dysfunction.
-This course helps you learn how to rule in or out orthopedic conditions that may encompass the pelvic floor.
-Additionally, it will give you general tips on treating different pelvic floor dysfunction using a clothed, external approach.
+95% of lower back pain patients have an associated pelvic floor dysfunction, which is not often considered in treatment.
+This course will help you learn how to rule in or out orthopedic conditions that may be influenced by the pelvic floor.
+Come gain a better understanding of pelvic floor anatomy and the interchange between the pelvis and the inner core system!

 At the completion of this seminar, the participant will be able to: